ATECoder/dn.vi.ivi/docs/TTM Framework Guide.md

 <a name="Loading"></a>
 ### Loading

 The ISR Thermal Transient Meter comes already installed with the TTM Firmware.
-The TTM Loader program is used for updating the embedded TTM firmware.
+A stand-alone TTM Loader program (see [TTM Firmware Upgrade Guide]) is used for updating the embedded TTM firmware.
 This is done by removing (unloading) the TTM firmware embedded in the instrument and loading (installing) new TTM Firmware.

 <a name="Memory"></a>
 ### Memory

 When updated, the TTM Firmware resides in the instrument volatile memory.
-Firmware residing in volatile memory is erased when turning off the instrument.
-The TTM Loader program is capable of saving the TTM Firmware to non-volatile memory.
-Firmware saved in non-volatile memory persists in the instrument.
+Firmware residing in volatile memory does not persist after restarting the instrument.
+During installation, the TTM Loader program saves the TTM Firmware to non-volatile memory.
+Firmware saved in non-volatile memory persists after the instrument power is toggled.

 <a name="Startup"></a>
 ### Startup

-When starting the TTM instrument, the instrument panel displays the Thermal Transient Meter welcome message.
+When starting the TTM instrument, the instrument panel displays the Thermal Transient Meter version message, e.g., ___TTM 2.4.9111___ and author (__Integerated Scientific Resources__).
 In addition, the TTM Firmware is initiated to prepare the instrument for measurement.
 This is done by the *TTM Startup* or bootstrap firmware.
-The startup firmware is saved in non-volatile memory during the TTM loading process.
+The startup firmware is saved in non-volatile memory when the TTM fimware is loaded.

 <a name="Using_the_Framework"></a>
 ## Using the Framework

-The Application programming interface for the latest (2.4.9040) is yet to be released.

-The following information will become relevant once the new framework API and the console are released:

-### TTM Loader Guide
+The TTM Framework comes with the following guides:
+- [TTM Framework Guide]: This guide.
+- [TTM Firmware Upgrade Guide]: Describes how to upgrade the firmware.
+- [TTM Firmware API Guide]: Describe how to interact with the Firmware by wat of TCP/IP, USB or GPIB using [IVI VISA].
+- [TTM Driver API Guide]: Describes how to use the ISR TTM Driver.
+- [TTM Driver API Upgrade Guide]: Describes how to upgrade software using the legacy ISR TTM driver.

-An how to guide for the TTM Loader application
+- [TTM Instrument Guide]: Describes how to use the TTM Instrument manually or from application programs.

-### TTM Instrument Guide

-A user guide for bench testing resistive devices,

-### TTM Tester Guide

-A user guide for testing resistive devices from a PC using the TTM Driver Tester application.

-### TTM Driver API Guide

-A user guide for writing programs to control the TTM Instrument.
+- [TTM Console Guide]: Describes how to take measurement using the TTM Console application.

 <a name="Requirements_and_Resources"></a>
 ## Requirements and Resources